quintans/ezSQL/README.md

 Another issue was the impossible task of serializing my entity beans without bringing along the entire database.

-goSQL is the same as this project, but in Go.
+_(Side note: the goSQL project is the same as this project, but in Go.)_

 The documentation in goSQL is more complete.

 Main Features: